jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/4_Optimization/0_Opti_Cases/3_Cases_D.typ

 $<eq_118>

 With the design variables established, attention can be directed to the second constraint in @eq_117.
 This constraint has been modified by incorporating the term $x_(s,2)$.
-By adding the term $x_(s,2)$, which defines the position of the second support point, it is ensured that the #glspl("lie") cannot be placed in the left to the second support position.
-The underlying beam model remains consistent with that used in optimization Cases B and C. Its beam schematic is illustrated in the first row of @fig_84.

 By adding the term $x_(s,2)$, which defines the position of the second support point, it is ensured that the #glspl("lie") cannot be placed to the left of the second support position.
 The underlying beam model remains consistent with that used in optimization Cases B and C, of which the schematic is depicted in the first row of @fig_84.
 In the third constraint of @eq_117, the variable $beta$ serves as a factor that determines what proportion of the tube-wing length may be utilized for the placement of #glspl("lie").